 Dear Is This Normal,

 Oh, do I ever hear you on this.
-There are plenty of things to worry about when you have a baby, but when that report showing heavy metals in many of the most popular brands of baby foods came out, it’s like our worries and concerns got turned up to 11.
-And for good reason!
-We all want to do what’s best for our babes, and to find out that what we’ve been doing is potentially harmful?
+There are plenty of things to worry about when you have a baby, but starting solids can always be a new anxiety inducer.
+We all want to do what’s best for our babes, and to find out that both store bought packaged baby food and homemade baby food can have elevated heavy metals?
 This whole parenting journey can be so hard to navigate, especially with all of these roadblocks and speed bumps.

-Starting solids is such a fun milestone, and you should be excited about this!
-But I 100% understand your concerns and hesitation.
-There’s so much information out there about solids and infant feeding, and a lot of it is contradictory, so it’s hard to know what to do, how to do it, when to do it … you get the idea.
-My biggest piece of advice is to follow your gut and do what FEELS right for your baby.
-And work closely with your pediatrician when it comes to figuring out your plan!
+My perspective?
+Facts over fear.
+There’s so much information out there about solids and infant feeding.
+My biggest piece of advice is to do what FEELS right for your baby.
+And work closely with your pediatrician to make an informed starting solids plan.
 You know your baby best, and your doc has probably been in her life since she was born.
-You’ve got the go-ahead to start solids, so now it’s time to formulate a plan that you’re comfortable with.

 Parenting is one worrisome thing after another, mama.
 Are they eating the right foods in the right way?
 Are they sleeping enough?
 Hitting the milestones they should be hitting?
 Our worries never really shut off.
-But our gut, our maternal instinct, our intuition can be such a force in guiding us to do what’s best for our kids.
-You’re asking the right questions, Worried, and hopefully I’ve been able to give you some answers that can help ease your worries, just for a bit.
+But our gut, our parental instinct and our intuition can be such a force in guiding us to do what’s best for our kids.
+You’re asking the right questions, worried, and hopefully I’ve been able to give you some answers that can help ease your worries, just for a bit.

 Here to Ease Your Worries,